 The design team had to maximize construction activities under a spring flow gravity bypass as opposed to a pumped bypass.
 The team developed a care of water plan that addressed more than 6,000 gallons per minute and included six phases of construction but only two short phases of pumped bypass.
 By minimizing pumped bypasses, the risk of environmental and structural damage in the event of a mechanical or electrical failure was reduced.

 Studies on Salamanders and Habitat

-While the Barton Springs Salamander was first collected in 1946, the Austin Blind Salamander was first described in 2001.
-There is still a lot to learn about both endangered species.
-This project provides an outdoor lab for the City’s biologist to better understand what makes a suitable habitat for the salamanders and the effects of drought and flood of wild-born populations.
+While the Barton Springs Salamander was first described in 1993 and the Austin Blind Salamander in 2001, there is still a lot to learn about both endangered species.
+This project provides a study site for the City’s biologist to better understand what makes a suitable habitat for the salamanders and the effects of varying spring flow on wild-born populations.
 This project is also a great example of using sophisticated engineering design to support natural and beneficial ecological functions.
 By daylighting the historical spring, this project reminds us that we can mitigate previous thinking that did not consider multiple objectives.

 Social, Economic and Sustainable Development Considerations